Goldenberg Lauricella PLLC

 Philips recalled millions of CPAP machines in June 2021 due to its sound abatement foam disintegrating into the device air passageway.
 This defect caused millions of users to unknowingly ingest small amounts of potentially toxic foam each night during their sleep.
 Ingestion of the foam has been linked to many injuries, including respiratory injuries and certain cancers.

 Our experience helps us to stand out.
-We have handled complex product liability cases similar to CPAP lawsuits for over 37 years and helped lead many national litigations.
+We have handled complex products liability cases similar to CPAP lawsuits for over 37 years and helped lead many national litigations.
 We have the expertise and resources required to litigate cases against the largest companies in the world.

 The first step should be to contact an attorney with experience.
 Working with an attorney ensures you have the legal expertise required to fight a multinational corporation like Philips.